Peripherally Inserted Central Catheter

 - Continue to check the insertion site for bleeding.

-- Give you medicines, fluids, or nutrition through the catheter.
+- Give you medications, fluids, or nutrition through the catheter.

 - Flush catheter ports to prevent blood clots.